Answers to Frequently Asked Questions

 If you would like to ask Yvette questions

 Please don't send credit card

 numbers in e-mail messages.
 Such messages are not secure from prying eyes in

-of seminar enrollments are on-line.
-None of the people who have registered
+None of the people who have ordered

 on-line have reported any problem.
-Our course evaluation asks people how they

-Our on-line registration uses a secure server.
+Our on-line order system uses a secure server.